richorama/richorama.github.io/_posts/2021-06-18-crypto-currency-mining-in-azure.md

 That's an electricity bill of £27.86 /month.

-I'm sure Microsoft pay less for their electricity, but it looks like mining can't even pay for it's own power.
+I'm sure Microsoft pay less for their electricity, but it looks like mining can't even pay for it's own power, never mind the cost of the hardware.
+The GPU alone costs around £1000.

 # How do the pros do it?